 Karel and Gustave

 Finally, at least as important are the donations of personal writings by the artist that we will be able to show this summer.
-Most striking is the donation of the original manuscript of the memoires Gustave dedicated to his brother Charles around 1930.
-This manuscript was published in 1979 under the title 'Karel en ik' (Charles and I).
+Most striking is the donation of the original manuscript of the memoires Gustave dedicated to his brother Karel around 1930.
+This manuscript was published in 1979 under the title 'Karel en ik' (Karel and I).
 The artist brings us a disarming account of the years he spent together with his brother, first during their youth in Ghent and later in Sint-Martens-Latem.
-Like his brother Charles, Gustave was obsessed with his family history.
+Like his brother Karel, Gustave was obsessed with his family history.
 In several notebooks he made a list of the genealogy which he, with his typical imagination, traced back to the middle of the 14th century.
 In doing so he also discerned noble roots fort he family line.
 It didn’t bother him that the branch of the noble family of the Woestyne had become extinct before the French Revolution, and could therefore have no connection with his Ghent family.
 These notebooks are also shown and framed in the collection presentation.

 Parallel to the presentation, a new edition of Karel en ik.
 Memento van Gustave Van de Woestyne, edited by Johan De Smet, Leo Jansen, Peter Theunynck and Hans Vandevoorde and published by Davidsfonds will appear in the summer of 2020.